 What Are the Types of Physiotherapy Treatment for Children?

 Physiotherapy treatments for children come in various forms, including Paediatric, Neurological, Cardiothoracic, Musculoskeletal, Sports, and Therapeutic Exercises.
-Each type addresses specific needs like movement, strength, and recovery from injuries.
+Each type addresses specific needs like movement, strength, and injury recovery.
 These therapies use fun activities to engage young patients, focusing on balanced growth and heart and lung health.
-From preventing sports injuries to aiding neurological conditions, these therapies create happier, healthier kids.
+These therapies create happier, healthier kids by preventing sports injuries and aiding neurological conditions.
 Discover how these treatments support a child’s active and joyful life.

 Key Takeaways